Wigner Cat Phases: A finely tunable system for exploring the transition to quantum chaos: Mixed Ensemble Spectral Statistics

 \subsection{Wigner Cat Phases: Spectral Densities}

-Spectral densities are numerically identified for different tuning parameters, in Figures \ref{fig:s1}-\ref{fig:s4} for $\mu=0.54,0.70,0.88,0.98$ respectively.
-These are so-called {\it Wigner Cat Phases} due to their M-shaped densities deviating from Wigner's semi-circle law.
-Uncertainties are computed over mGOE ensemble via bootstrapped $95\%$ confidence intervals appear as error-bars, some might be asymmetric as there is no distributional assumption on the errors.
-We see that semicircle law is recovered at small mixtures, i.e., higher $\mu$ values.
+Spectral densities are numerically evaluated across a range of asymmetry parameters, as shown in Figures \ref{fig:s1}–\ref{fig:s4} for $\mu = 0.54, 0.70, 0.88$, and $0.98$, respectively.
+These profiles reveal the emergence of the Wigner cat phases, characterized by distinct M-shaped density profiles ("cat ears") that deviate significantly from Wigner's semicircle law.
+Statistical uncertainties are determined over the mGOE ensemble using bootstrapped $95\%$ confidence intervals and are presented as error bars.
+Certain error bars display asymmetry, reflecting the non-parametric nature of the underlying error distribution.
+The standard semicircle law is systematically recovered in the limit of weak mixing, corresponding to higher values of $\mu$.

-As decreasing $\mu$ represents more localisation, Wigner Cat Phases become more dominant, "cat ears" approach closer.
-We identify that this phenomenon originates from the combination of eigenstate degeneracy and randomness creating an effect of a defect, as discussed in the formulation of mGOE generation.
+As the asymmetry parameter $\mu$ decreases—corresponding to an increasing degree of localization—the Wigner cat phases become more prominent, causing the characteristic spectral peaks to shift closer together.
+This structural reorganization arises from the interplay between eigenstate degeneracy and statistical randomness, generating an effective defect structure within the matrix configuration as described in the mGOE formulation.